The5w2h/AIandML/README.md

 2. Hypothesis Testing: $H_0$: null hypo, $H_a$ alt hypo.
 ASSUME: $H_0$ is True (e.g. is it a fair coin)

 ## How to build a Model
-1. Throw out some independent var, $\since$ it can be a garbage model
+1. Throw out some independent var, $\because$ it can be a garbage model